- Police Home

 No thermometers, sharps or medical waste or equipment will be collected.
 (These items can be taken to Metro’s Hazardous Waste Collection for safe disposal.
-Allied Waste, our local hauler, offers collection and disposal for sharps - 503 636-3011.)
+Republic Services, our local hauler, offers collection and disposal for sharps - 503 636-3011.)
 Medical Teams International in Tigard may accept unopened over-the-counter medicines and syringes (no outdated products or personal prescriptions).
 Their number is 503-624-1028.

-- In addition, you can take them to the Metro’s Hazardous Waste Facility (2001 Washington St., Oregon City, 503-234-3000).
+You can take these medicines to the Metro’s Hazardous Waste Facility (2001 Washington St., Oregon City, 503-234-3000).
 Someone taking their medications to this facility would be charged $5 for up to 35 gallons of hazardous waste.
 So, this is a good opportunity to take other hazardous materials (such as antifreeze, batteries, pesticides, etc.) in at the same time.